iGentAI/ferrous/docs/LUA_IMPLEMENTATION_STATUS.md

 2. **Transaction-Based Safety**: All memory operations use transactions for safety and clean error handling
 3. **Static Opcode Handlers**: Opcode handlers are implemented as static methods to avoid borrowing conflicts
 4. **Two-Phase Borrowing**: Complex operations that need multiple borrows use a two-phase approach
+5. **String Interning**: All string creation goes through a deduplication system to ensure content-based equality

 ## Bytecode Compatibility